Linux-Lite-Wiki/Init-Linux-Lite-wiki/download-installation.md

-## Download & Installation

-Here is the detailed content for **Section 2: Download & Installation** of the Linux Lite Wiki:

----

 ## 2. Download & Installation

 This section covers everything you need to know to download, create installation media, and install Linux Lite on your system.